February Reflections: Weight Loss, Walking, and Rethinking Cardio

 Hearing the Same Message From Different Directions

-Over the next few years, I kept hearing a similar message from different, unrelated sources.
-I began following Beach Yoga Girl, who was nearing 50 at the time.
-She shared that she stopped running, focused on daily walking and lifting heavier weights, and lost the belly weight she had been carrying for years.
+Over the years, I started hearing a different message from people I respected.
+I followed Beach Yoga Girl, who was nearing 50 at the time and shared that she stopped running, focused on daily walking and lifting heavier weights, and lost the belly weight she had been carrying for years.

-Later, on The Model Health Show, Shawn Stevenson interviewed a former world-champion Ironman triathlete who had written a book about walking.
+Later, on The Model Health Show, Shawn Stevenson interviewed a former world-champion Ironman triathlete who wrote a book about walking.
 Today, as an older athlete, he primarily walks and sprints.
-He explained the metabolic and fat-loss benefits of both, especially as we age.
-Shawn has explored this topic in multiple episodes, and the message was consistent.
+He spoke about metabolic health, fat loss, and recovery—and how training needs change as we age.

 Late Summer: A Practical Turning Point

-Now, I run about three miles at a deliberately slow pace, staying in Zone 2.
+Now, I run about three miles at a deliberately slow pace, on purpose.
+I focus on my heart rate, recovery, and staying in Zone 2.
 I sprint two to three times per week.
 I participate in the Y’s version of CrossFit once a week.
 I walk about five miles a day.
-I also lift heavier and more frequently, using time that previously went toward longer runs.
+I lift heavier and more frequently, using time that previously went toward longer runs.

-Just last week, I got to check my VO2 max at my doctor’s office.
-Even though I went from running 18–20 miles a week down to 7–8 miles a week, I scored “superior” for my age group, with a VO2 max of 44.
-Less mileage, smarter training—still strong and aerobic.
+Just last week, I had my VO₂ max tested at my doctor’s office.
+Even though I now run 7–8 miles a week instead of 18–20, I scored “superior” for my age group, with a VO₂ max of 44.

-In the fall, I made a few additional changes.
-I became more mindful of sugar intake—most of mine came from dark chocolate.
+In the fall, I became more mindful of sugar intake—most of mine came from dark chocolate.
 While dark chocolate is a healthier option, it can still add up.
 I also began writing down what I was eating, not to restrict, but to notice patterns.
-And yes, I still enjoy pizza and other treats—I’m not about restriction, just balance.

-Around that same time, I started eating dinner earlier on many evenings—typically between 4:30 and 5:00 pm (not every night).
-Since I usually eat breakfast around 8:00 am, this naturally created a longer overnight fast without deliberately trying to “fast.”
+Around the same time, I started eating dinner earlier on many evenings—typically between 4:30 and 5:00 pm (not every night).
+Since I usually eat breakfast around 8:00 am, this naturally created a longer overnight fast without trying to “fast.”

 What Changed